 The highest division of the USL (now branded as the “USL Championship”) overtook the defunct North American Soccer League as the United States’ second division for the 2018 season.
-The Championship is the largest professional league in North America.

 USL has been successful in developing a number of markets around the country, some of which have gone on to acquire franchises in Major League Soccer.
 Some examples of markets that have performed well in USL are Minneapolis-Saint Paul, Cincinnati, Nashville, Sacramento, Saint Louis, Louisville, and Albuquerque.

-The USL is comprised of both independent clubs and MLS-affiliated clubs.
+USL is comprised of both independent clubs and MLS-affiliated clubs.

-Leagues and Clubs in USL
+Clubs in USL Championship

 Expansion of League One is a priority.
-The plan is to have two conferences by 2021.
+The plan is to have two conferences by 2023.
 This could be accomplished by movement of teams from the Championship to League One, in addition to new expansion teams.
-The vision is to have 20 to 22 teams in League One by the 2022 season.
+The vision is to have 20 to 22 teams in League One by the 2023 season.

 The USL is focused on its clubs playing in stadiums that enhance the fan experience and provide the proper environment for the game.